nosideeffects/nosideeffects.github.io/_posts/2025-01-07-how-to-develop-software.md

 > Figure: Workflow with a step for automated and manual test cases

-Our team was reaching new heights of productivity: there was a state of every requirement, a test for every user journey, and the test coverage of our code was always nearing 100%.
+Our team was reaching new heights of productivity: there was a state for every requirement, a test for every user journey, and the test coverage of our code was always nearing 100%.
 Each developer was churning out increasing amounts of code and documentation.